parkjunkil/ZeoDiff/README.md

 ## 5. Acknowledgements

 The package is primary developed by Junkil Park.
-Baekjun Kim greatly fully attributed for the data prepartion process and provided useful discussion
+Baekjun Kim [link](https://github.com/good4488) greatly attributed for the data prepartion process and provided useful discussion.

 The DDPM codebase and many utility functions are adapted from the hugging face [link](https://huggingface.co/blog/annotated-diffusion)